gael-vanderlee/whai/README.md

 ```

 Session logs are stored temporarily during the session and are deleted when you exit the shell.
-When you run `whai` from within a recorded shell session, it automatically uses the in-session log for deep context.
+When you run `whai` from within a recorded shell session, it automatically uses the in-session log.

 ### Safety First